JuliaJJ/project-julie/src/content/feed/20231015-lessons-in-chemistry.md

 url: "https://bookshop.org/p/books/lessons-in-chemistry-bonnie-garmus/19638865"
 # layout: '../../layouts/FeedPost.astro'
 ---
 I bought this book in an airport over a year ago.
 I probably had at least one book in my luggage at the time, but I decided I needed one more.
-And while it only tangentially reflects the themes of the book, the cover definitely deter people from buying it unless they were looking for (what they thought was) a syrupy romantic trope of a book with a science backdrop.
-I, however, am a nerdy cheeseball.
-The cover worked in this book's favor.
-And now that Apple TV+ is releasing a TV show based on the novel, it felt like time to finally dive in.
+And while it only tangentially reflects the themes of the book, the cover definitely could deter people from buying it unless they were looking for (what they thought was) a syrupy romantic trope of a book with a science backdrop.
+I, however, am a nerdy cheeseball; The cover worked in this book's favor.
+And now that Apple TV+ is [releasing a TV show](https://tv.apple.com/us/show/lessons-in-chemistry/umc.cmc.40yycssgxelw4zur8m2ilmvyx) based on the novel, it felt like time to finally dive in.

 This is not the romance you're looking for.